alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 - RSA, ECDSA or both (ECDSA attempted first by client)

-  - A device shall allow an administrator to configure the type of certificates to use as RSA, ECDSA, or both.
+  - A device MUST allow an administrator to configure the type of certificates to use as RSA, ECDSA, or both.
 The certificate type applies to both endpoint and client accesses, and to server and client certificates.

-  - RSA and ECDSA shall independently be supported by all compliant devices.
+  - RSA and ECDSA MUST independently be supported by all compliant devices.
 Supporting both simultaneously is optional.

-The Node's endpoints protocol and services href attribute indicates HTTPS and the authorization attribute is set to false.
-The Device's control endpoints href attribute indicates HTTPS and the authorization attribute is set to false.
+The Node's endpoints `protocol` and services `href` attribute indicates HTTPS and the `authorization` attribute is set to false.
+The Device's control endpoints `href` attribute indicates HTTPS and the `authorization` attribute is set to false.

 ## Server TLS authentication with OAuth 2.0 authorizations